 Application of the goodwill impairment test requires judgment, including the identification of reporting units, assignment of assets and liabilities to reporting units, assignment of goodwill to reporting units, and determination of the fair value of each reporting unit.
 The fair value of each reporting unit is estimated using a discounted cash flow methodology.
 This analysis requires significant judgments, including estimation of future cash flows, which is dependent on internal forecasts, estimation of the long-term rate of growth for our business, estimation of the useful life over which cash flows will occur, and determination of our weighted average cost of capital.
-Among our reporting units, the fair value of OSD has been the closest to its carrying value.
-The carrying value of OSD's goodwill was \$6.4 billion as of September 30, 2011.
+Among our reporting units, the fair value of OSD has been the closest to its carrying value and is most sensitive to changes in assumptions.
+As of the date of our most recent goodwill impairment test, May 1, 2011, OSD's fair value exceeded its carrying value by 21%.
+The carrying value of OSD's goodwill was \$6.4 billion as of December 31, 2011.